Click names for email

 Ewoud Schmidt, Ph.D.

-Dan is a graduate student in the Neurobiology and Behavior program.
-He joined the Polleux lab in 2014 and studies the role of SRGAP2 in the evolution of human synaptic structure and function.
-Pubmed
+Daniel is a graduate student in the Biological Sciences program.
+He joined the Polleux lab in 2018 and studies the molecular mechanisms underlying synaptoxicity in Alzheimer’s Disease.
+PubMed

-Annie is a PhD candidate in the Cellular, Molecular, and Biomedical Studies (CMBS) program.
-She joined the Polleux lab in 2014 and studies the role of the AMPK-ULK kinase pathway in Alzheimer’s Disease.
+Andres is a graduate student in the Neurobiology and Behavior program.
+He joined the Polleux lab in 2018 and studies the role of Pdzd8 in the circuit dynamics of adult neurogenesis.

 Abhishek Sahasrabudhe • Benson Lab at Mount Sinai